22bcs030/location-tracker/README.md

 └── package.json           # Dependencies
 ```

-### Application Flow
+### Current Application Flow
-1 **Assignment**: Vendor views available orders and assigns a specific delivery partner
+1. **Assignment**: Vendor views available orders and assigns a specific delivery partner
-2 **Delivery Access**: Only assigned orders appear in the delivery partner's dashboard
+2. **Delivery Access**: Only assigned orders appear in the delivery partner's dashboard
-3 **Tracking Start**: Delivery partner accepts the order and starts location tracking
+3. **Tracking Start**: Delivery partner accepts the order and starts location tracking
-4 **Location Updates**: Delivery partner's app sends real-time location updates via Socket.IO
+4. **Location Updates**: Delivery partner's app sends real-time location updates via Socket.IO
-5 **Status Updates**: Delivery partner updates order status (picked up, in transit, delivered)
+5. **Status Updates**: Delivery partner updates order status (picked up, in transit, delivered)
-7. **Customer Tracking**: Customer can use order id to view the real-time location of their assigned delivery partner on a map.
+6. **Customer Tracking**: Customer can use order id to view the real-time location of their assigned delivery partner on a map.

 ### Multi-tenant Data Isolation
 - Each vendor can only view and manage their own orders